magma/community/Reviewing.md

 Feature development should be done only on master.

-Keep the authorship of a commit clear by maintaining a correct list of "Signed-off-by:"s.
+Keep the authorship of a commit clear by maintaining a correct list of "Signed-off-by"s.
 If a confusing situation comes up, as it occasionally does, bring it up on the mailing list.
-If you explain the use of "Signed-off-by:" to a new developer, explain not just how but why, since the intended meaning of "Signed-off-by:" is more important than the syntax.
-As part of your explanation, quote or provide a URL to the
+If you explain the use of "Signed-off-by:" to a new developer, explain not just how but why, since the intended meaning of "Signed-off-by" is more important than the syntax.
+As part of your explanation, quote or provide a URL to the [contributing guide](CONTRIBUTING.md#developers-certificate-of-origin).